firefly-math/firefly-math-exceptions/README.md

 ## Usage

-Start with the [test](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/test/java/com/fireflysemantics/math/exceptions/MathExceptionTest.java).
-It provides a runnable set of examples.
-In addition here are a set of scenarios explaining how to go about utilizing this module.
+The below snippets are taken from the [MathExceptionTest](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/test/java/com/fireflysemantics/math/exceptions/MathExceptionTest.java).
+See the other [firefly-math](https://github.com/firefly-math) for examples of how to extend this modules in the context of other modules.

 #### Create an exception with a given type / code
 `new MathException(NUMBER_TOO_SMALL)`